What does declining an endorsement mean?

 - Why is a Buyer Agent referred to me?

-- How can I add Partner Sellers to my One Partnership Group?
+- How can I add Partner Sellers to One Partnership Group?

 - What Should I Do with a One Partnership Lead?